bernedom/RustyNight/README.md

 cargo run-wasm --release --package rusty_night
 ```

-this opens a local webserver at `http://localhost:8080` where the animation can be viewed.
+This opens a local webserver at `http://localhost:8080` where the animation can be viewed.
 (Press space to start the animation)